YoussefChen/AZ-104-Labs/Phase-1-Identities-Governance/README.md

 ## Why It Matters (To Me and to Recruiters)

 These are the identity and governance tools used by real companies to manage access securely in Microsoft cloud environments.
-I wanted to make sure I wasn’t just clicking through tutorials — each lab was built with:
+I wanted to make sure I wasn’t just clicking through tutorials, each lab was built with:

 - Clear, real-world scenarios
 - Azure Portal-only navigation (step-by-step)